lionelblonde/dotfiles/README.md

 ```
 4. Open any file with the `nvim` command (or `vim` if already aliased) and type `:PlugInstall` to install the vim
    plugins already typed out in the recovered version-controlled `.vimrc` configuration.
-5. Verify that the completion package(s) specified in the `.vimrc` configuration is (are) installed; otherwise, do it
-   manually with `:CocInstall coc-tabnine`.
-It is necessary to operate via the either a global variable or directly via
-   the above command to benefit from automatic update support.

 ## Python
 1. (Ensure `mambaforge` has been properly installed by running `brew install mambaforge`)